Course - Theory of Science for Archives and Records Management - DOK3001

 Further on evaluation

 Oral group presentation in seminars, lasting approx. 20 minutes per group.
-The group consists of 2-3 students, and every student is expected to actively participate during the presentation.
+The group will consist of 2-3 students, and every student is expected to actively participate during the group's presentation.
 Topic for the assignment will be published after the course has started.
+All students are required to attend the entire seminar, not only for their own presentation.
 If the presentation is carried out digitally, it is a prerequisite that the student participates with both camera and microphone during the entire seminar.

-Compulsory activity is assessed as approved/not approved and must be approved for the student to take the exam.
-Compulsory activity must be approved in the term the course is taught.
-Students who have previously approved compulsory activity in this course, must contact the teacher responsible for the course at the start of the term to get an assessment as to whether the compulsory activity is still valid.
+Compulsory assignments are assessed as approved/not approved and must be approved for the student to take the exam.
+Compulsory assignments must be approved in the term the course is taught, and are valid for 2 years.

 Examination